 Net realizable value is a valuation technique mandated under Generally Accepted Accounting Principles.
-The technique requires that you calculate the estimated selling price of inventory items, less any reasonably predictable costs of completing the inventory, transporting it, and/or disposing of it.
+The technique requires that you calculate the estimated selling price of inventory items, less any reasonably predictable costs of:

-You need to know net realizable value, because a company is supposed to record its inventory at the lower of cost or market, and net realizable value is one of the factors considered in this determination.
+Net realizable value is needed, because a company is supposed to record its inventory at the lower of cost or market, and net realizable value is one of the factors considered in this determination.
 There is an ongoing need to examine the value of inventory to see if its recorded cost should be reduced, due to the negative impacts of such factors as damage, spoilage, obsolescence, and reduced demand from customers.
 Further, writing down inventory prevents a business from carrying forward any losses for recognition in a future period.
 Thus, the use of net realizable value is a way to enforce the conservative recordation of inventory asset values.

 Follow these steps to determine the net realizable value of an inventory item: